This construct is similar to the standard conditional construct

 Although it is allowed to use *->/2 without ;/2, this is of little use since (Condition *-> Then) is the same as the simple conjunction (Condition , Then).

-Also note that a !/0 inside Condition only has a local effect in Condition.
+Also note that Condition must not contain a !/0.
 If a !/0 appears in Then or Else, it cuts through the whole construct.

 Since *->/2 and ;/2 have a lower precedence than ,/2, the whole construct should always be enclosed in parentheses: